MayaDispeler/firewall-threat-detection/Approach.md

 # Firewall Threat & Anomaly Detection – Project Overview

 ## 1. Why we’re doing this
-Firewalls throw off millions of log lines every single day.
-No human has time to read them all.
+Firewall is giving millions of log lines every single day.
+Who has time to read all that?
-Our mission is to let data science do the heavy lifting:
+So, our idea is to let data science do the difficult work:

-* **Explore the raw logs** to spot patterns and pain‑points.
+* Checking all the logs properly to find the pattern and problem points.
-* **Detect threats and anomalies automatically** in (almost) real time.
+* Finding any danger or anything strange automatically, almost then and there.
-* **Show the results in a simple dashboard** so analysts can focus on what matters.
+* Showing everything on one simple screen, so our analysts can just see the main thing.
 ---

 ## 2. The data we use